mblake/Prometheus.js/README.markdown

     Add Support For
         Links - Yay! (maybe?)
-        iFrames (figure out if this has value, or is even a thing) Ideas
+        iFrames (figure out if this has value, or is even a thing) Complex Arrays (Arrays in objects in Arrays in objects) Ideas
         Make inputs optional in tables/lists when non-editable Add non-json object format support?
 (Any value?)